eturea/Receipts-for-YNAB-site/terms.md

 ## 19. Accessibility

-We strive to make YNAB Receipts accessible to users with disabilities.
+We strive to make Receipts for YNAB accessible to users with disabilities.
 If you encounter accessibility issues, please contact us at support@ynabreceipts.app, and we will make reasonable efforts to address them.

 ---